openshift/ocp-on-arm/README.md

 [Learn more about the installer](https://github.com/openshift/installer/blob/master/docs/user/overview.md)

 The OpenShift client tools for your cluster can be downloaded from the web console.

+Please note that pre-releases may be pruned over time.
+If the pre-release that you installed was pruned, the cluster may be unable to pull necessary images and may show errors for various functionality (including updates).
+In that case, you will need to redeploy with a new pre-release.

 Contributing